 에어프라이어가 젤 낫군요. 주로 사용해봐야겠어요

-Fine dust and harmful gases generated during cooking degrade indoor air quality and can cause respiratory diseases and cardiovascular conditions.
-Recent studies have shown that indoor air pollution levels vary depending on the cooking method.
+Fine dust and harmful gases generated during cooking degrade indoor air quality and can cause respiratory and cardiovascular diseases.
+A recently published study found that indoor air pollution levels vary depending on the cooking method.
 Considering indoor air quality, what is the best cooking method?

-The atmospheric science research team at the University of Birmingham in the UK analyzed indoor air quality changes according to five cooking methods: boiling, frying, stir-frying, baking, and air frying.
+A research team of atmospheric sciences at the University of Birmingham in the UK analyzed changes in indoor air quality according to five cooking methods: boiling, frying, stir-frying, grilling, and air-frying in an experimental kitchen.

-The research team cooked 120g of chicken breast a total of 90 times according to each method. ▲24 times grilling ▲20 times stir-frying ▲16 times deep-frying ▲16 times boiling ▲14 times air frying.
-Afterward, they measured indoor air pollution levels using an optical aerosol spectrometer and a proton transfer reaction time-of-flight mass spectrometer.
+The research team cooked 120g of chicken breast a total of 90 times using each method: ▲baking 24 times, ▲stir-frying 20 times, ▲frying 16 times, ▲boiling 16 times, and ▲air-frying 14 times.
+After performing these methods, they measured the level of indoor air pollution using an optical aerosol spectrometer and a proton transfer reaction time-of-flight mass spectrometer.
 These two measurement methods detect volatile organic compounds (VOCs) and particulate matter (PM), which are representative indoor air pollutants.
-According to the UK Environment Agency, particulate matter affects the lungs and heart, increasing the risk of ▲heart attack ▲arrhythmia ▲cough ▲worsening of asthma.
-Volatile organic compounds can cause various health issues such as ▲throat irritation ▲headaches ▲liver damage ▲heart damage ▲cancer.
+According to the UK Environment Protection Agency, particulate matter can affect the lungs and heart, increasing the risk of ▲heart attack ▲arrhythmia ▲coughing ▲worsening of asthma, etc. VOCs cause various health problems such as ▲throat irritation ▲headache ▲liver damage ▲heart damage ▲cancer.

-The analysis showed that the air fryer caused the least indoor air pollution compared to the other four cooking methods.
+The analysis found that air fryers produced the least indoor air pollution compared to the other four cooking methods.

-Dr. Christian Pang, who led the research, said, "Cooking with an air fryer instead of frying or sautéing food in a pan can significantly reduce exposure to indoor pollutants."
-An air fryer uses a high-speed fan inside the device to evenly distribute hot air, making the food crispy.
-Because it uses much less oil than other cooking methods, it releases less smoke into the air.
-Since cooking occurs inside a sealed machine, it effectively prevents hot oil and smoke from being released onto walls or into the atmosphere.
+"Cooking food in an air fryer instead of frying or stir-frying can significantly reduce exposure to indoor pollutants," said Dr. Christian Frang, who led the study.
+Air fryers use high-speed fans inside the appliance to evenly distribute hot air, crisping food.
+They use significantly less oil than other cooking methods, resulting in less smoke being released into the air.
+Because they cook in a sealed container, they effectively prevent hot oil and smoke from escaping onto walls or into the atmosphere.

 Meanwhile, the results of this study were recently published in 'Indoor Air'.